 Use your breaks wisely

 What do you usually do during your break times at work?
 Check Facebook?
 Grab a coffee?
 Continue to work at your desk?
 Take advantage of this time to stretch your legs.
-If you’re a Facebook junkie (I’m trying to break this habit myself), remember that Facebook will still be waiting after you’ve hit your steps for the day.
-It’s unlikely that you’ll miss anything earth shattering.
+If you're a lover of all-things-social-media (I'm trying to break this habit myself), remember that Instagram and Tik Tok will still be waiting after you've hit your steps for the day.
+It's unlikely that you'll miss anything earth shattering.
 If you have a gazillion emails to answer and tend to work through your breaks, take your phone with you on a short walk and use the voice memo on your smartphone to respond to emails while you log some steps.

 Stay hydrated and fueled

-Whether you’re gradually working up to 10,000 steps or are already there, you’ll need to hydrate and fuel your body properly.
+Whether you're gradually working up to 10,000 steps or are already there, you'll need to hydrate and fuel your body properly.
 Water is the best way to stay hydrated, but I know that many people find it difficult to gulp the recommended 8 glasses per day.
-Try something with some flavor, like Kroger’s Simple Truth Mango Electrolyte Water or the Vapor Distilled Water.
+Try something with some flavor, like Kroger's Simple Truth Organic Wild Berry Electrolyte Drink or the Vapor Distilled Water.
 For fueling up with protein, I like to stock raw nuts and Organic Beef Jerky.
 I just have to hide the beef jerky from my 12-year old, or else it will disappear in a day. 🙂

 Take the stairs